 Examples include animal identification, factory data collection, road tolls, and building access.
-RFID tag is also attached to an inventory such that its production and manufacturing progress can be tracked through the assembly line.
-As illustration, pharmaceuticals can be tracked through warehouses.
-We believe RFID technology will very soon be replaced by near field communication (NFC) technology in smartphone.
+An RFID tag is also attached to an inventory such that its production and manufacturing progress can be tracked through the assembly line.
+As an illustration, pharmaceuticals can be tracked through warehouses.
+We believe RFID technology will very soon be replaced by near-field communication (NFC) technology in smartphones.

 - Bluetooth: Remember the days where you associate Bluetooth as a battery drainer and black hole?
-Such Bluetooth are a heyday relic of a mobile past marked by bulky cell phone.
-Such Bluetooth technology are battery draining, insecure and are often complicated to pair.
+Such Bluetooth is a heyday relic of a mobile past marked by a bulky cell phone.
+Such Bluetooth technology is battery draining, insecure, and are often complicated to pair.

 Comparison of Wifi & Bluetooth